samuel-book/samuel-1/_sources/introduction/plain_english.md

 Our work broke down into three areas.

-1. We built *machine learning* models that learned which patients would be given thrombolysis at each hospital. *Machine learning* works on the principle of asking and learning *"What happened to similar patients in this hospital before?"*
+1. We built *machine learning* models that learned which patients would be given clot-busting drugs at each hospital. *Machine learning* works on the principle of asking and learning *"What happened to similar patients in this hospital before?"*

 2. We built a simulation of stroke pathways for all hospitals.
 This simulation would pass individual patients through a pathway with each patient having their own unique speed of movement through the pathway, but with speeds all being typical of a particular hospital.
 Each hospital also has patients that are typical of that hospital (replicating, for example, the number of patients who arrive in hospital in time for clot-busting treatment).
 With this simulation we could ask questions like *"What would happen if we could speed up the pathway at this hospital?*.